mariajonsson/chtmltable/README.md

 A HTML helper written in PHP to create a html table.
 Written for Anax-MVC.
 First version includes the class `SimpleHTMLTable.php` and an example file, `simplehtmltable.php`.

+Move the example file into your Anax installation's webroot folder.

 ## How to build a table
 Method `createTable($columns, $data)`
 Accepts a multiarray `$columns` representing the header row and the columns of the table.